About Wild Rover Tours

 More Info Read Less

-Experience the beauty of Ireland's south-east on this full-day tour to Kilkenny, the Wicklow Mountains and Glendalough.
+Experience the beauty of Ireland's south-east on this full-day (10.5 hours) tour to Kilkenny, the Wicklow Mountains, and Glendalough.
 Beginning in Kilkenny, you'll take a 45-minute walking tour of the city and hear tales of ancient kings and witches from your guide.
-Following this, you'll have 1 hour, 45 minutes of free time to explore Kilkenny - suggested highlights include Kilkenny Castle and Rothe House.
+Following this, you'll have 2 hours and 30 minutes of free time to explore Kilkenny - suggested highlights include Kilkenny Castle and Rothe House.
 The journey continues through the stunning landscape of the Wicklow Mountains, where you'll have a short stop for photos.
-Then on to spectacular Glendalough, its ancient monastic settlement, glacial valleys and lakes, where you'll enjoy a 30-minute guided walking tour and visit a working sheep farm to see a traditional sheepdog trial and hold a baby lamb (seasonally dependent).
+Then on to spectacular Glendalough, its ancient monastic settlement, glacial valleys and lakes, where you'll enjoy a 2.5-hour guided walking tour and a 30-minute visit to a working sheep farm to see a traditional sheepdog trial and hold a baby lamb (seasonally dependent).
 On the journey back to Dublin, you'll pass through Roundwood, the highest village in Ireland.

 Return Coach Journeys